Do I Qualify

 • No Income: Adult household members who do not earn income will be required to submit a Certification of No Income.

-Orange County Government logo
+Orange County Government Florida logo

 The Orange County Recovery Program is administered by Orange County Housing and Community Development.